- This topic is empty.

 c) Caregiver Support: The availability of a dedicated caregiver plays a vital role in enabling individuals with dementia to live at home.
 Caregivers provide assistance with daily activities, medication management, and emotional support, ensuring the well-being of the person with dementia.

-d) Access to Healthcare Services: Adequate access to healthcare services, including regular check-ups and consultations with specialists, is crucial for managing the progression of dementia and ensuring the person’s overall health.
+d) Access to Healthcare Services: Adequate access to healthcare services, including regular check-ups and consultations with specialists, is crucial for managing the progression of dementia and ensuring the person’s overall health.3.
+Enhancing Quality of Life at Home:

 a) Home Modifications: Adapting the living environment to meet the specific needs of individuals with dementia can significantly enhance their quality of life.
 This may include installing grab bars, removing tripping hazards, and implementing memory aids, such as labeled drawers and calendars.